arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

   previous a value in the mark ring, in fact creating a history of positions.
 * If `C-SPC` saves a position, it should not come as a surprise that prefixing it with `C-u` reverses the behavior.
-That's a common pattern in Emacs.
+After all, that's a common pattern in Emacs.
 * Indeed: whenever you want to move back to the previous position, hit `C-u C-SPC`.
 Your cursor will be moved where the mark is, and the previous position will be popped out from the mark ring.
 In other words, with `C-u C-SPC` you will be consuming the position history.

+Follow the diagram.
+It's really easier done than said.

 `C-u C-SPC` acts like VisualStudio's and IntelliJ's `Ctrl -` with a big difference: with VS and Idea, it is not that clear *when* new